evildmp/diataxis-documentation-framework/source/map.rst

    :widths: 50  25 25
    :stub-columns: 1

-   * - guide action
+   * - directs action
      - tutorials
      - how-to guides
-   * - serve the application of skill
+   * - serve the development of skill
      - reference
      - how-to guides
-   * - contain propositional knowledge
+   * - describe what is the case
      - reference
      - explanation
-   * - serve the acquisition of skill
+   * - serves the development of skill
      - tutorials
      - explanation

 When these distinctions are allowed to blur, the different kinds of documentation bleed into each other.
 Writing style and content make their way into inappropriate places.
 It also causes structural problems, which make it even more difficult to maintain the discipline of appropriate writing.

+.. rst-class:: sidebar

-..  image:: /images/total-collapse.png
+..  diataxis-diagram:: collapse
-    :alt: Total collapse of the structure
+    :title: Total collapse of the structure
-    :class: sidebar
+    :desc: All structure breaks down; even the idea of purpose in writing is lost in the confusion.

+    :name-top-left:        "Tutorials"
+    :name-top-right:       "How-to guides"
+    :name-bottom-right:    "Reference"
+    :name-bottom-left:     "Explanation"

+    :purpose-top-left:     "Learning-oriented"
+    :purpose-top-right:    "Goal-oriented"
+    :purpose-bottom-right: "Information-oriented"
+    :purpose-bottom-left:  "Understanding-oriented"

-In the worst case there is a complete or partial collapse of tutorials and how-to guides into each other, making it impossible to meet the needs served by either.
+In the worst case there is a complete collapse of different forms into each other, making it impossible to meet the needs served by either.

 -------------